nazarsosyak/adav-group/example.md

       <h2 class="text-accent"><strong>Part III: Sectoral Analysis</strong></h2>

       <p>Maybe we have been looking at the problem from a wrong angle.
 What if the epidemic was actually caused by an entire sector of activity?
 This is what this section aims to do.<br><br>
       We will reuse the algorithm, but this time, over the different sectors of the market.
+Below is a non-exhaustive bubble map of each sector and the 20 largest stocks they contain.
       </p>

       <div class="plot-container" style="margin:2rem 0;">